Borislav Stojkov: Awards and recognitions

-Borislav Stojkov has achieved numerous awards and recognitions in Serbia and Europe.
-He has 9 awards in architectural and urbanistic competitions in Serbia and Poland.
-In Serbian Urbanistic Salon he achieved Grand Prix and 6 top prizes and other awards and recognitions.
+Stojkov has received numerous awards and recognitions in Serbia and Europe.
+He has nine awards in architectural and urbanistic competitions in Serbia and Poland.
+In the Serbian Urbanistic Salon he achieved Grand Prix and six top prizes and other awards and recognitions.
 During his career he has received many recognitions and other honorary mentions of professional and social importance such as October Award of Obrenovac, Award of Ministry of Culture in Poland and others.